stripedpajamas/scat/README.md

 but since it's all the same protocol and all the same feeds, all the same people are there. scat looks for `about` messages to show a user's name instead of their id, but falls back to the id if necessary.

 scat will honor self-identification above a 3rd party's identification of another user, and scat will honor your identification of another user above their own self-identification. a 3rd party's identification of another user is not honored at all.

+scat supports sending private scat messages. it will auto-add your id to the recipients list so that you are able to see your own private messages.

 ### license
 MIT